Water Resource Management

 During recent years, California itself has experienced extensive drought conditions, which place an enormous amount of stress on municipal water suppliers, raising the cost of extraction, purification and distribution.
 Communities are being urged to conserve water, especially in areas of harsh drought such as southern California and Nevada, but also here in Santa Cruz, which is considered an area of “extremely high stress”.
 Santa Cruz simply does not have sufficient water supply to meet demand, a trend that is projected to continue beyond 2040; both in terms of quantity and quality (high risk), though our regulatory infrastructure is in place (low to medium risk).
 Unfortunately, these steps do not do enough to address the changes to the natural resource flow caused by global warming and human overconsumption; a paradigm shift regarding our agricultural, industrial, and residential water usage is vital for sustainable consumption for years to come.

-This module is heavily focused on bolstering foundational knowledge regarding water resource flows in the built environment.
+This module is heavily focused on bolstering foundational knowledge regarding water resource flows in the natural and built environment.
 Students will gain a deeper understanding of water supply and demand, its transmission, purification and distribution.
 Catchment strategies bring many benefits if managed appropriately and sustainably, including the potential for power generation.
 Rainwater harvesting combined with general conservation efforts such as shorter showers and switching from grass lawns to drought tolerant landscapes creates conditions for a more sustainable community and increases local water reliability.
 Although municipal water is still less expensive than rainwater harvesting in many cases, one must consider the tradeoffs associated with the transport and purification of municipal water when compared to local collection for non-potable applications.